Ultrasound First Clinical Decision Support for Suspected Nephrolithiasis

 a study on Nephrolithiasis

-This is a randomized trial to determine the effect of a clinical decision support tool on image ordering for patients with suspected nephrolithiasis.
-Patients who present with acute unilateral flank or abdominal pain in whom emergency department providers suspect nephrolithiasis will receive either a clinical decision support module or no module.
+This is a randomized trial to determine the effectiveness of a clinical decision support tool on image ordering for patients with suspected nephrolithiasis.
+Patients who present with acute unilateral flank or abdominal pain in whom emergency department providers suspect nephrolithiasis will receive either the clinical decision support tool or no tool (usual care).

-Our goal is to assess the effectiveness of a clinical decision support (CDS) tool to improve advanced imaging for suspected nephrolithiasis in the ED.
-We hypothesize those randomized to receiving CDS will order CT less often compared to those receiving control.
-Also, we hypothesize those randomized to receiving CDS will have a similar ED length of stay and rate of unexpected ED return as those receiving control.
+The goal of this study is to assess the effectiveness of a clinical decision support (CDS) tool to improve advanced imaging for suspected nephrolithiasis in the ED.
+The investigators hypothesize those randomized to receiving the CDS tool will receive CT less often (and less radiation) compared to those receiving control.
+Also, the investigators hypothesize those randomized to receiving CDS will have a similar ED length of stay and rate of unexpected ED return as those receiving control.

 Study design: Randomized trial of a CDS tool embedded in the electronic health record for patients with suspected nephrolithiasis.
 The study will be conducted at UCSF Department of Emergency Medicine.

-Study subjects: We will enroll adult patients who present to the ED who present with "suspected nephrolithiasis", which we define as those with 1) symptoms of nephrolithiasis, and 2) require cross-sectional imaging.
+Study subjects: The investigators will enroll adult patients who present to the UCSF ED who present with "suspected nephrolithiasis", which is defined as those with symptoms of nephrolithiasis for whom an ED provider orders a CT scan for suspected nephrolithiasis.
 Symptoms of nephrolithiasis include acute unilateral flank and/or abdominal pain, typically described as severe and colicky.
 The pain is accompanied by nausea, vomiting, and urinary symptoms, such as hematuria.
-The imaging studies emergency physicians typically order for suspected nephrolithiasis include: CT scan (CT scan without contrast, CT scan with contrast, CT scan with and without contrast), radiology ultrasound, or point of care (POCUS) ultrasound.
-We will enroll patients whose providers order an imaging test for kidney stone - CT scan, ultrasound, or POCUS.
+The CT imaging studies emergency physicians typically order for suspected nephrolithiasis include CT scan without contrast; however a substantial minority of patients receive CT scan with contrast, and CT scan with and without contrast for acute flank pain, suspected nephrolithaisis.

-The main outcome variable will be proportion of study arm who receive CT, and median radiation dose.
+Co-primary outcomes: Proportion of study arm who receive CT, and radiation dose.
 Proportion of study arm who receive CT is defined as #CT scans ordered/#patients in study arm.
+Radiation dose will be reported as median radiation dose in mSv.
 The secondary outcomes will include proportion of patients with an unscheduled return due to missed diagnosis, cost, ED length of stay.